-Another way to think about it nothing innate at least one thing innate at least one thing domain-specific empiricist nativist, generativist nothing domain-specific empiricist nativist, constructionist Recap One the reasons most developmental linguistic researchers are nativists of some kind is because of all the induction problems in language acquisition - this makes the input "impoverished" in a crucial way.
+Another way to think about it nothing innate at least one thing innate = nativist empiricist at least one thing domain-specific generativist (= linguistic nativist) empiricist nothing domain-specific constructionist (= non-linguistic nativist) Recap One the reasons most developmental linguistic researchers are nativists of some kind is because of all the induction problems in language acquisition - this makes the input "impoverished" in a crucial way.
 Some current approaches to how language acquisition works include the linguistic nativist (generativist) approach and the non-linguistic nativist (constructionist) approach.
 Both believe in innate knowledge, though only the generativist approach believes at least some of that knowledge is domain-specific.
 Questions?